mrkrosenberg/bootstrap/readme.md

 ##Including Bootstrap with HTML (5 min)
 > Demonstration, then challenge

-* To use Bootstrap, we need to include Bootstrap's CSS and Javascript libraries (+ or - an optional Bootstrap-Theme CSS file).
+* To use Bootstrap, we need to include Bootstrap's CSS and Javascript libraries.
 * We also need to include jQuery, as Bootstrap's JS plug-ins depend on it.

-* There are a few different ways to accomplish this, listed below.
-In this class, we'll keep it simple and stick with the CDN.
+There are a few different ways to accomplish this:

 1. CDN (Content Delivery Network - someone else hosts the library/framework and you access it via a URL):  [http://getbootstrap.com/getting-started/#download-cdn](http://getbootstrap.com/getting-started/#download-cdn).
 Where do we include these in our HTML file?
 2. Download the actual CSS and JS files and link to them on your local computer - better for offline/local development.

+In this class, we'll keep it simple and stick with the CDN.

 <details><summary>Sample code</summary>